 ROWE holds benefits for both employers and employees.
 However, it also comes with potential drawbacks that organizations should consider.

 The concept of ROWE is relatively easy to grasp.
 An organization's main goal is to succeed.
 Their most valuable tool in working toward that goal?
 Highly skilled, highly motivated employees.
 And those employees are most driven to succeed when they work in a relaxed, comfortable environment and feel appreciated for their expertise and accomplishments.

-ROWE aims to provide that relaxed, comfortable environment – while completely eliminating the customs of a conventional office.
+ROWE aims to provide that relaxed, comfortable environment – while eliminating the customs of a conventional office.
 In an ideal ROWE workplace, there are no set hours and no required meetings.
-Employees aren’t even required to come into the office – at all.
-They have total autonomy over where they work, how they work, and when they work.
+Employees aren't even required to come into the office – at all.
+They have total autonomy over where they work, how they work and when they work.
 The only measure of value is the results they deliver.

-With ROWE, an employee’s performance is measured entirely on his or her delivered results.
+With ROWE, an employee's performance is measured entirely on his or her delivered results.
 Productivity is measured by output, not hours worked or face time put in.
-Therefore, much of an employee’s work can be done at home (or wherever else he or she might choose to work), on the employee’s own schedule.
+Therefore, much of an employee's work can be done at home (or wherever else he or she might choose to work), on the employee's schedule.

-Do results-only workplaces actually get results?
+Do results-only workplaces get results?

 For many businesses, the advantages of results-only work environments seem to outweigh the disadvantages.
 Employers everywhere are constantly looking for ways to attract and retain top employees – without having to pay for large wage increases or expensive benefit plans.
 A great way to do that?
 Providing a completely flexible, completely results-based work environment.

-It’s a big draw, with flexibility topping the list of desired employee benefits and more and more employees choosing to work from home every year.
+It's a big draw, with flexibility topping the list of desired employee benefits and more employees choosing to work from home every year.
 But it also has big results for companies.
 Organizations that have implemented ROWE have seen material benefits that include cost savings, financial gains, increased productivity and improved workplace morale.